jhallen/exorsim/doc/notes.md

 We don't have EDIT.CM for MDOS09: but now we have MEDIT!
 This is an EDIT clone by Dave Hatch, see MEDIT.SA.
 Rubout works correctly for this editor.

-We don't have the COBOL manual.

-We don't have the FORTRAN manual.

 We don't have the RLOAD object file format.
+This is not in the RLOAD manual nor in the recent assembler manual.
+I think it might be in an appendix of the older assembler manual.

 We don't have a bootable EDOS-II disk.
 We don't have a manual for it either but some of commands are shown in the EXORdisk-I brochure.

 We don't have a bootable EDOS disk.

+We have the PASCAL manual, but not the software.

+Done:

+We don't have the COBOL manual.
+We now have it!

+We don't have the FORTRAN manual.
+We now have it!

 ## CRT-mode patches